 Further, Paul unequivocally explains that if anyone could have exhausted the Father’s patience and deserved to be shunned by the Father it was Paul himself

 14 The grace of our Lord overflowed for me with the faith and love that are in Christ Jesus.

 15 The saying is trustworthy and deserving of full acceptance, that Christ Jesus came into the world to save sinners, of whom I am the foremost.

 16 But I received mercy for this reason, that in me, as the foremost, Jesus Christ might display his perfect patience as an example to those who were to believe in him for eternal life.

 Isaiah 53:6 All of us, like sheep, have strayed away.
 We have left God’s paths to follow our own.

 Father thank You that You are infinitely patient and forgiving.
-Your response to my sin, defiance, and rebellion is always loving restoration.
+Your response to my sin, defiance, and rebellion is to seek to lovingly restore me.

 Have you ever wondered why sheep were created?
-The Father intended them to serve as object lessons, living letters.
+The Father made them to serve as object lessons, living letters.
 Sheep are among the most helpless and needy of all creatures.
 They easily get lost and fall victim to predators.
 They have difficulty finding water and food.
-They desperately need a shepherd.
+They are in desperate need of a shepherd.

-The Father created sheep as the perfect example of people.
+The Father created sheep as the perfect example of the way people behave.
 We are constantly going astray.
 Repeatedly making dumb decisions.
 Without the love and care truly excellent and caring shepherd we would be doomed.

 The Father provided the perfect answer.